iFreeman01/harmony-studio-website/README.md

-# Harmony Studio Website
+# Music Studio Website

-A professional, modern, and fully responsive website for a premium music recording studio.
+A professional, modern, and fully responsive website for a premium music recording studio built with React and Vite.
 This project showcases a visually appealing design with smooth animations and a user-friendly interface.

 ## 🚀 Features